Introduction

 - Toilet Tank:

-- Water Reservoir: This tank holds water for flushing, typically around 1.6 gallons in modern toilets, though this can vary by model.
+- Water Reservoir: Holds water for flushing, typically around 1.6 gallons in modern toilets.

-- Toilet Fill Valve: This valve refills the tank after a flush and stops water flow when the tank reaches a specific level.
-A malfunctioning fill valve can lead to overflow or improper filling.
+- Toilet Fill Valve: Refills the tank after a flush and stops water flow at a specific level.
+A malfunctioning fill valve can cause overflow or improper filling.

 - Toilet Bowl: